merliot/hub/README.md

     - Merliot Hub uses a distributed architecture rather than a centralized architecture, eliminating third-party access to your devices' data.
-You install and maintain your own hub.
+You install and maintain your own hub and devices.
 No one else has access.
-You data is private.  <a target="_blank" href="">Read more</a>.
+Your data is private.
+Your data can't be sold, shared, stored, analyzed, or surveilled by third parties.
+[Read more]().

 - ### Web App